regebro/moving-big-projects/moving-big-projects.rst

     but I've just realized this the last few months, so I'll mention it because it's new to me!

+    If you use docker on production,
-    If you, every time your package requirements change, build a new docker image, including the virtual environment for the servers, then if some new requirement change creates conflicts, you don't notice that during deployment, but while building the packages!
+    every time your package requirements change you must build a new docker image, including the virtual environment for the servers.
+    So if some new requirement change creates conflicts, you don't notice that during deployment,
+    but while building the packages!
     Yay, deployment didn't mess up production,
     it stopped before production was even touched!